maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-piura-quemazon-70-puro.md

 ---
 layout: post
-title:  "Single Region Fine Chocolate - Piura Quemazon 70% Cacao"
+title:  "Pacari - Single Region Fine Chocolate - Piura Quemazon 70% Cacao"
-tags: [Pacari, Dark, Pure]
+tags: [Dark, Pure]
+categories: [Pacari]
 ---

 Another very special bar.
 Piura is in Peru - so it is outside the usual borders of Pacari, which usually focuses on Ecuador.